gardener/documentation/website/documentation/050-tutorials/content/howto/insecure-configuration/_index.md

-{{% howto_img " but the API server also initiates some connections, e.g. to worker nodes" "./images/image5.png" %}}
+{{% howto_img "But the API server also initiates some connections, for example, to worker nodes" "./images/image1.png" %}}

 It’s often quite easy for users of a Kubernetes cluster to get access to worker nodes and tamper with the Kubelet.
 They